Does 2 Corinthians 5:8 disprove purgatory?

 A Baptist friend says 2 Corinthinans 5:8—"To be absent from the body is to be present with the Lord"—disproves the doctrine of purgatory, What should I say?

 Your quotation is really a paraphrase and a misleading one at that.

-You should ask your friend to reread the verse.
-It says, "We are confident,

-	I say, and willing rather to be absent from the body, and to be present with

-	the Lord" (King James Version).
-"We are of good courage, and we would rather

-	be away from the body, and at home with the Lord" (Revised Standard

-	Version).
-"We are confident, I say, and would prefer to be away from the

-	body and at home with the Lord" (New International Version).
+Ask your friend to reread the verse.
+It says, "We are confident, I say, and willing rather to be absent from the body, and to be present with the Lord (King James Version).
+"We are of good courage, and we would rather be away from the body and at home with the Lord" (Revised Standard Version).
+"We are confident, I say, and would prefer to be away from the body and at home with the Lord" (New International Version).

-	What Paul is saying is that he'd like to leave this world and be with Christ

-	in heaven.
-He doesn't say anything, either way, about passing through

-	purgatory on the way to being with the Lord.
-Someone can say "I want to be

-	out of California and back in Missouri" without denying you have to pass

-	through intervening states to accomplish that.
+Notice what these don’t say: that to be absent from the body is the same thing as being with the Lord.
+If they did, they’d refute not only purgatory but also hell.
+What Paul is saying is that he’d like to leave this world and be with Christ in heaven.
+He doesn’t say anything, either way, about passing through purgatory on the way to being with the Lord.
+Someone can say, "I want to be out of California and back in Kansas" without denying you have to pass through the intervening states to accomplish that.